List of British monarchy records: Shortest

 The shortest tenure as heir apparent was that of the unnamed son of Henry VIII who died within hours of birth on 7 September 1513.

 Elizabeth I holds the records for the shortest tenure of an English heir presumptive (almost 2 years as heir-presumptive to Henry VIII) unless one recognizes the 13-day tenure attributed to Lady Jane Grey's sister, The Lady Herbert of Cardiff.
 This would also be the record for shortest total tenure as heir-presumptive (Elizabeth was later heiress-presumptive to her sister Mary).

 The shortest total tenure as a male heir-presumptive was George I (54 days).

-Mary, Queen of Scots, was heir presumptive from birth until her accession to the throne at the age of 6 days.
+The shortest tenure as a female heir presumptive Mary, Queen of Scots who was heir presumptive from birth until her accession to the throne at the age of 6 days.

 Pretenders in power

 During the Middle Ages and the mid-18th century, a number of pretenders to the throne controlled all or a substantial portion of England and Scotland: